Lexus ES 300h MPG & CO2 emissions

 |MPG (combined)||MPG (high)||MPG (low)||CO2 emissions|

-With its attractive MPG and CO2 figures, the Lexus promises to deliver genuinely competitive economy and emissions, although plug-in hybrid alternatives promise to do much better still.
+With its attractive MPG and CO2 figures, the Lexus promises to deliver competitive economy and emissions, although plug-in hybrid alternatives promise to do much better still.

 Lexus ES 300h MPG